 Cathie is a California Credentialed Teacher in Nevada County of over 33 years.
 She has had a love of horses since old enough to say the word horse.
 She started riding her cousin's horses in Iowa at the age of 5.
 Cathie purchase her first horse in her college years.
 During past 18 years she has owned and showed her Morgan horses in halter, equitation, pleasure, and trail competitions.
 During her retirement years she has spent most of her time competing in trail trials and trail obstacles with her horse, Richwood Magic Man.
 They have had much success and have taken home many championships.
 When not in competition Cathie enjoys trail riding and camping with her horse and friends.
 She enjoys teaching the generation about horses and horse safety.
 Cathie has assisted at CRE camps for several years with riding, horsemanship, and crafting/journaling sessions at CRE camps.

-Mallory recently moved back to Bozeman and is very excited to get back on her horses and begin competing again.
-Mallory currently owns three horses, one of which is a two year old filly that is about to get started under saddle.
-Her two older horses will be back to running barrels as soon as she is, after her and her husband, Charlie, have their first child this April.
+Mallory moved back to Bozeman last year and is very excited to get back on her horses and begin competing again.
+Mallory currently owns three horses, a three year old filly and two others which she competes on in barrel racing.
 In 2015, Mallory graduated from Montana State University with a bachelor’s degree in Animal Science.
 She worked for CRE as a camp assistant a few years ago and is excited to be back working for CRE in 2018 as our Advertising and Marketing Gal!
 Mallory enjoys getting CRE connected with others as well as working on the design elements of marketing CRE events and horses.
 Mallory will be assisting with summer camp registrations as well.
 She is looking forward to meeting all of you this summer!

 Annie has worked at CRE over the past 7 years and is known for her help with the arts, crafts and journal station of our camps.
 Annie enjoys teaching crafts and has a passion for working with kids.
 She also enjoys riding horses on the trail in the great outdoors of Montana.
 When she is not assisting with our camps she can be found at Montana State University where she teaches courses in the Health and Nutrition Department.
 Annie obtained her PHD in Human Nutrition at Washington State University and is a registered dietitian.